PactInteractive/image-downloader/README.md

 - Changed the URL above the image to be displayed in a read-only textbox
 - Moved the image checkboxes to the top and added open & download buttons below each
 - Initially disabled the "Download" button and "All" checkbox
+- Introduced a few new options to hide filters, buttons and notification
+- Removed the body width option; the width of the popup now resizes relatively to the maximum image width option
+- Streamlined the design

 1.1:
 - Fixed saving of minimum and maximum image width